davidwych/VoterDataProject/README.md

 It is a class initialized with the call `Voters()`.
 If initialized on its own, it loads the entire YouGov data set as a pandas data frame that can be accessed and tinkered with `Voters().data` as you would a normal `pandas` data frame.

-All of the information necessary to work with the data set is in the dictionary `polls` in the file `poll.py`
+All of the information necessary to work with the data set is in the `polls` in the file `polls.py` (for anyone looking to do similar work, fair warning, the creation of this dictionary was *by far* the most labor-intensive part of this project).
+The `polls` dictionary has the column labels for the specific quesitons asked as keys.
+You can view all of the available column labels, and the associated question summaries by calling:

+> keys = polls.keys()
+> for key in keys:
+>   print(polls[key][0] + " -- " + key)

+To see the full information for each question (the summary, the specific question asked, the identifiers for the answers, and the answers they correspond to) call:

+> polls[<key>]

 The main functions for working with the class are `get_voters()`, `get_column()` and `plot_percentages()`